Guide to Cooking in Motorhome Kitchens

 Shopping time.
 First of all, don’t shop like you would at home.
 That’s often easier said than done since there are so many yummy food choices waiting for you at the supermarket and you are on holiday after all.
 It’s easy to over-shop, but there isn’t endless storage and wasting food is expensive and not environmentally friendly.
 Shopping is a lot faster and more efficient when you have a list and stick to it.

-Some grocery stores, like the Countdown supermarket at Christchurch airport, offer click and collect.
+Some grocery stores, like the Woolworths supermarket at Christchurch airport, offer click and collect.
 Simply order everything online and pick it up when you’re ready to hit the road.
 If you’re a foodie, check out local farmers markets and look out for fresh produce for sale on the roadside.
 Buying local food fresh is one of many ways to help reduce waste while you’re travelling.
 It’s also important to recycle what you can.

 With less space and less gear available to you, meals in a motorhome are simpler than at home.
 To have a worry-free trip, it’s a great idea to plan your meals ahead of time.
 Keep it simple.
 Add some local fruit and veg.
 And – because you’ll probably be out and about a lot on hikes or other adventures – have plenty of healthy and easily portable snacks with you.